 You’ll piece together directions from the hand gestures of helpful locals and likely pass some miles with Rwandans excited to practice their English or French.
 At the end of a long hot day, you’ll probably manage to find a place where you can kick back with a cold(ish) Turbo King beer and a view of Lake Kivu.

 The Congo Nile Trail isn’t easy; it can be hot and hilly, and the frequent attention from locals can sometimes feel draining.
 It’s important to travel mindfully and try to minimize impact – both environmental and cultural – on this fragile area.
 But for travelers with some experience in Africa who are looking for an adventure rich in both scenic beauty and cultural learning opportunities, I highly recommend it.

 The Everest Base Camp trek in Nepal should be on everyone’s bucket list.
-It is certainly one of the most memorable experiences I have.
+It is certainly one of the most unforgettable travel experiences I have had.
 Situated in the Himalayas in Nepal, Mount Everest is the highest mountain in the world, and trekking to its base camp is one of the most beautiful journeys in the world.

-10. Hiking to the Top of Half Dome in Yosemite National Park – by She Dreams of Alpine
+10. Hiking Half Dome in Yosemite National Park

 Standing at the top of Half Dome in Yosemite National Park at sunset is a truly epic place to be, and the moments I have spent up there make for one of my favorite travel memories.
 The awe-inspiring views of the grandeur and granite of Yosemite reach another level when bathed in the fiery glow of the setting sun.

 Hiking Half Dome is no easy feat either, and the first time I did it, I felt empowered in the outdoors in a way that truly changed my life.
 Half Dome proved to me that I am strong, brave, and capable of so much more than I ever thought was possible.